 Yes.
 Water from the drain comes out under pressure and can be ran vertically if needed.

-This is normal, with the number displayed indicating the number of days until the next backwash.
+This is normal, with the number displayed indicating the number of gallons until the next regeneration.

 That is the service icon, meaning the system is in service.
 It does NOT mean the system needs service.
-If it is flashing then a backwash is queued for the next set time.
+If it is flashing then a regeneration is queued for the next set time.

 That is the flow icon.
 Only used on metered softners, it indicates water is flowing through the system.

 That indicates an error.
 Match the number on your display with the number on the error chart below for troubleshooting tips.

 |0||Cam Sense Error||Piston took more than 6 minutes to advance||Unplug the system, disconnect the piston from the motor/gear, and verify that the piston moves freely inside the valve; if it does not replacement of the seal and spacers and possibly the piston is required.
 After reconnecting the piston, inspect the control head for any broken, worn, or disconnected parts, and replace or reconnect any that are found.
 Perform a hard reset.
 After verifying programming run the system through a regeneration and watch the motor to ensure that it is moving the piston, if it is not the motor needs to be replaced.
 If error still occurs contact us for support.|

 |1||Cycle Step Error||Unexpected cycle input||Unplug the system and check to ensure all electrical connections and cam switches are secure.
 Plug the unit back in and check the master programming and ensure valve type and system type are correct for your system.
 Initiate a manual regeneration and verify it progresses through the steps correctly.
 If error reoccurs, contact us for support.|